 As such, there is a need for a business to have alignment between marketing and sales.
 In corporate speak, this is known as cross-functional alignment.

 Marketing can create content and employ digital marketing tactics to engage customers and “set them up” for the sales team to do their job more efficiently and effectively.
-Marketing can also provide market intelligence based on data analyzed to feed sales with potential leads and highlight areas to develop business.
+Marketing can also provide market intelligence based on data analysed to feed sales with potential leads and highlight areas to develop business.

 In turn, sales can provide marketing with on-the-ground data so that marketing tools, tactics and strategy can be refined.